mexca/mexca/README.md

 ## How to use mexca

+If you’d like to learn how to use Mexca, the best place to start is our [demo](https://github.com/mexca/mexca/tree/main/examples) tutorial.
-This package provides a customizable yet easy-to-use pipeline for extracting emotion expression features from videos.
+Mexca provides a customizable yet easy-to-use pipeline for extracting emotion expression features from videos.
 It contains building blocks that can be used to extract features for individual modalities (i.e., facial expressions, voice, and text).
 The blocks can also be integrated into a single pipeline to extract the features from all modalities at once.
 Next to extracting features, mexca can also identify the speakers shown in the video by clustering speaker and face representations.
 This allows users to compare emotion expressions across speakers, time, and contexts.

 Currently, mexca includes three independent modules (video, audio and text) which are integrated into a *core* module.
 The core module is responsible for running a single pipeline which calls in turn all the other sub-modules.